yifanz/CSM213B/README.md

 Upon reset, the device will wait 20 seconds for firmware update requests before entering the currently loaded program.

 ## References

+1. Hani Esmaeelzadeh and Amr Alanwar.
+"PLoTS: Power Efficient Localization and Time Synchronization" <a name="ref1"></a>

 ## Attributions